nelly2k/notes/tools/docker/docker.md

 - Run and Manage Containers

 ## Login
-To login with CLI you need to use your ID and not email, to find an id login to [Docker Hub](https://hub.docker.com) and check your id in top right corner.
+`docker login` To login with CLI you need to use your ID and not email, to find an id login to [Docker Hub](https://hub.docker.com) and check your id in top right corner.

 ## Commands
 _docker pull [image name]_ - pulls ready to use image from docker hub repository (i.e. sql server. node js)